 - Gas treater

 - And more!

-Statistically, derrick and rotary drill operators are injured at a higher rate than employees in other occupations due to the dangerous nature of the job.
+Statistically, Derrick and rotary drill operators are injured at a higher rate than employees in other occupations due to the dangerous nature of the job.
 Many of these workers also work overtime, increasing exhaustion and potentially increasing the accident risk with it.

 OSHA is a federal agency- a unit of the U.S. Department of Labor.
-This agency not only makes and enforces safety regulations, but also investigates accidents when they occur.
-OSHA does not have the manpower to investigate every single accident in the oil and gas industry, and even when they do conduct investigations, OSHA personnel may not arrive to the scene until days after the incident.
+This agency not only makes and enforces safety regulations but also investigates accidents when they occur.
+OSHA does not have the manpower to investigate every single accident in the oil and gas industry, and even when they do conduct investigations, OSHA personnel may not arrive at the scene until days after the incident.
 Oil and gas worksites are most often located in remote areas, which can make it difficult for investigators to learn what actually happened.
 Employers are required by law to adhere to OSHA regulations, as well as regulations from other agencies such as the Environmental Protection Agency (EPA).
 When they do not, they can be fined and even sued by injured workers.

 Common Causes of Oil Field Accidents

 Accidents are quite literally lurking around every corner at oil and gas extraction sites.
 Listed below are some of the most common causes of accidents in this industry: